tiptapinc/zerog/README.rst

 Using Job Log to Track Job
 --------------------------

-``job_log.py`` contains a set of helper functions and variables that allow jobs to report on their progress, record information, raise errors, and provide heartbeats to keep long running jobs alive.
+``geyser.job_log`` contains a set of helper functions and variables that allow jobs to report on their progress, record information, raise errors, and provide heartbeats to keep long running jobs alive.

 *set_completeness(completeness, enforceMinInterval=False)*
+    Manually set the completeness of a job.

     :completeness:
         float